IBM/BAGAN/README.md

 Keras implementation of [Balancing GAN (BAGAN)](https://arxiv.org/abs/1803.09655) applied to the MNIST example.

 The framework is meant as a tool for data augmentation for imbalanced image-classification datasets where some classes are under represented.
-The generative model applied to sample new images for the minority class is trained in three steps: a) autoencoder training, b) initialization of the generative adversarial framework, and c) fine tuning of the generative model in adversarial mode.
+The generative model applied to sample new images for the minority class is trained in three steps: a) training a preliminary autoencoder, b) initialization of the generative adversarial framework by means of the pre-trained autoencoder modules, and c) fine tuning of the generative model in adversarial mode.

-(Figures/Autoencoder.png)
-(Figures/BAGAN-init.png)
-(Figures/BAGAN-train.png)

-Along these steps, the generative model learns from all available data enabling it to figure out useful features from majority classes that can be used to draw minority classes.
+Along these steps, the generative model learns from all available data including minority and majority classes.
+This enables the model to automatically figuring out if and which features from over-represented classes can be used to draw new images for under-represented classes.
-For example, when considering a traffic sign identification problem, all warning signs share the same external triangular shape.
+For example, when considering a traffic sign recognition problem, all warning signs share the same external triangular shape.
-BAGAN can easily learn the triangular shape from any warning sign in the majority classes and reuse this pattern to draw other underrepresented warning signs.
+BAGAN can easily learn the triangular shape from any warning sign in the majority classes and reuse this pattern to draw other under-represented warning signs.

 The application of this approach toward fairness enhancement and bias mitigation in deep-learning AI systems is currently an active research topic.